Mirpur Sakro

 People of the Sakro area usually work in fields and are farmers by profession or they are somehow linked to agriculture to support their livelihood.
 Agriculture is usually carried out through irrigation which is possible in the area as Mirpur Sakro lies quite close to Sindh River.
 The landscape of the village comprises long cultivated fields.
 The infrastructure of Sakro is not very advanced as there are usually cob houses while the roads are kachi (unpaved).
 There are small health-care centers or personal clinics here.
-Mirpur Sakro has two government schools and a few private schools like Aga Khan School & TCF.
+Mirpur Sakro has two government schools and a few private schools like Aga Khan School & The Citizens Foundation school.

 In inhabitants of Mirpur Sakro the Sindhi tribes and some Baloch tribes have been settled here for three centuries.